Hungry Healthy Happy

 • Salt and pepper - To taste.

 One: Mix the butternut squash cubes with the half the oil and season.
-Put on a baking tray and put in the oven 20 minutes at 180°C/350°F/Gas 4.
+Put on a baking tray and put into the oven for 20 minutes.

 A baking tray covered in cubes of butternut squash and shallots.

-Three: Put the pasta in a pan of boiling water and cook for 10-12 minutes until done, with a little bit of bite.
+Three: Put the pasta in a pan of boiling water and cook for 10-12 minutes until al dente, with a little bit of bite.

 A saucepan containing uncooked fusilli pasta.

-Four: Drain the pasta and add the the butternut squash and shallots and the rest of the ingredients and mix well.
-Serve topped with extra thyme and Parmesan.
+Four: Drain the pasta and add the the butternut squash and shallots and the rest of the ingredients and toss it all together well.
+Serve topped with extra thyme and Parmesan and maybe a little drizzle of olive oil.

 Pasta, cheese, thyme, butternut squash and shallots all in a saucepan.